4rr0wh34d/Nike-warehouse-management/README.md

 ## Installation:
 ### For windows:
 1. Firstly download and install a python interpreter from https://www.python.org/downloads/ .
 Select the correct OS before downloading.
-2. Open up the command prompt and navigate to project folder and install the module name Tabulate using command  : 'pip install modulate'
+2. Open up the command prompt and navigate to project folder and install the module name Tabulate using command  : `pip install modulate`
    - Make sure to install pip first by downloading 'get-pip.py' files from https://bootstrap.pypa.io/get-pip.py
-   - open up command prompt and navigate to the folder where the above file is downloaded and run the command : 'python get-pip.py'
+   - open up command prompt and navigate to the folder where the above file is downloaded and run the command : `python get-pip.py`
-3. Finally run the command 'python inventory.py'
+3. Finally run the command `python inventory.py`
 ### For Linux:
 Normally python comes bundled with linux.
 To check if python is installed on your system.
-Just open up your terminal and type 'python --version'
+Just open up your terminal and type `python --version`
-If python is not installed then follow the commands below 'apt-get update && apt-get upgrade -y'
+If python is not installed then follow the commands below `sudo apt-get update && apt-get upgrade -y sudo apt-get install python3 sudo apt-get install python3-pip sudo pip3 install modulate`
-'apt-get install python3'
-'apt-get install python3-pip'
-'pip3 install modulate'
 Finally navigate to the file folder and type
-'python inventory.py'
+`sudo python inventory.py`

 ## Usage: